How To Make A Japanese Rock Garden (Zen Rock Garden)

 - Yugen (sutble grace)

-Zen gardens are a great way to get creative (see our guide to yoga and meditation for creativity for more ideas).
+Making a Zen garden is a really enjoyable creative experience (see our guide to yoga and meditation for creativity for more ideas).

-There’s tons of reasons to make a Zen garden.
+There’s tons of reasons to make a Zen rock garden.
 So how do you do it?
-Let’s take a look.
+Let’s take a look at how to make a Zen garden.

-What you will need to make your Zen garden
+What you will need to make a Zen rock garden

-There are a few items you will need when making your Zen garden:
+There are a few items you will need when making a Zen rock garden:

 - White sand